 Here is an example of a search made using this filter.

 Want to see what people are talking about your brand or your competitors’?
 Just enter all the Twitter handles in this parameter, and you’ll see the list of tweets that mention them.

 Generally, ‘from these accounts’, ‘to these accounts’, and ‘mentioning these accounts’ are all used together for conducting an in-depth competitor analysis.

 This is an example that uses this parameter.

 10. Replies and links

 In this parameter, you can select whether you want to include replies and original tweets in the search results or not.
 You can also choose to see the replies only.
 Using the links section, you can also choose to see tweets that contain only links.

 11. Levels of engagement

-In this section, there is an option to filter tweets based on three parameters – minimum replies, minimum likes, and minimum retweets.
+In this section, there is an option to filter tweets based on three parameters – minimum replies, Twitter advanced search for minimum likes, and minimum retweets.
 It is useful when you want to see Tweets having a particular level of engagement.
 You can find the topics that are receiving the highest engagement from your target audience and can use them in your tweeting strategy.

 Below is an example of tweets filtered based on a minimum of 10 replies, 100 likes, and 50 retweets.